 One anonymous Trump administration official sees the shutdown as an opportunity.
 The Daily Caller published an op-ed written by this individual, who describes how the deep state is working furiously to cripple the Trump agenda and how so many federal workers, knowing it is extremely difficult to get fired, do as little work as possible.
 “80 percent [of the federal employees known to the op-ed’s author] feel no pressure to produce results,” he or she writes.
 “If they don’t feel like doing what they are told, they don’t.”

 “Most of my career colleagues actively work against the president’s agenda.
 This means I typically spend about 15 percent of my time on the president’s agenda and 85 percent of my time trying to stop sabotage, and we have no power to get rid of them.
 Until the shutdown.”

 The official goes on to point out that, during the shutdown, most federal agencies are actually functioning more efficiently since the lack of funding means that only essential employees are at work.
 This unnamed writer – whose identity is known to The Daily Caller – suggests senior government officials can use the now extended shutdown to refocus, reprioritize, and “weed out the saboteurs.”

 Ultimately, no-one will starve to death or meet any other form of untimely end as a direct result of the shutdown.
 The nation continues normal activity, albeit with some extra-long flight delays.
 The federal government itself continues to function in its usual, dysfunctional way.
-The only people who are really freaking out over the shutdown are Democratic politicians and other leftists who cannot imagine life without the constant overbearing interference of the almighty administrative state.We value your comments!
-Please weigh in on our comment section below.
+The only people who are really freaking out over the shutdown are Democratic politicians and other leftists who cannot imagine life without the constant overbearing interference of the almighty administrative state.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com